-Auxiliary Truck Lighting Buyer’s Guide
+Popular Auxiliary Off-Road Truck Lighting Options

 Probably the most well known, off-roading lights, KC HiLiTES Daylighters are long-range lights that use a traditional H3 halogen bulb and reflector setup to deliver bright light.
 Plus, you get those iconic smiley face light covers.

 Another popular choice from the KC HiLiTES lineup, SlimLites have a sleek, flat profile and a two-axis mount for easy, accurate aiming on the trail.
 They also have stone guards for added off-road protection.